up-csi/rfc-modules/src/rfc/rfc-01.typ

 = Git

-- *Git* MUST be the version control system of choice for the Engineering Committee and be readily available on all development platforms to be used by its members.
+- *Git* MUST be the version control system of choice for the Engineering Committee and MUST be readily available on all development platforms to be used by its members.

 - *Git Bash* SHOULD be installed with Git for Windows on Windows platforms.